skyzyx/rg35xx-garlicos-macos-instructions/docs/installing-garlicos-single-card.en_us.md

 1. Launch `gdisk` using `sudo`.
 You will likely need to enter your password to authenticate.

-    > [!NOTE]
-    > `sudo` grants administrative permissions to your user, as if to say "super user, do this."
+    > **NOTE:** `sudo` grants administrative permissions to your user, as if to say "super user, do this."
 If you don’t use `sudo` it will launch, but it will fail on some of the later steps.

     ```bash
     sudo gdisk